ApiLogicServer/Docs/docs/index.md

 &nbsp;

-### Instant Microservice
+### --> Instant Microservice

-The system creates the database, and an executable project proving API and App Automation.
-The microservice is ready to run, instantly
+The system creates the database, and an executable project providing API and App Automation.
+The microservice is ready to run, instantly:

 ![Created Microservice](images/sample-ai/copilot/created-microservice.png)